Rohit-Moghe/Rohit-Moghe/README.md

 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Data Analytics
 - 📫 How to reach me at rohitmoghe96@gmail.com
+- 📫 How to reach me at www.linkedin.com/in/rohitmoghe96

 <!---
 Rohit-Moghe/Rohit-Moghe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.